-Many of the students we work with at Center for ADHD present with strong academic ability yet struggle with their social cognitive skills, self-regulation, executive functioning and age-expected independence.
+Many of the students I work with present with strong academic ability yet struggle with their social cognitive skills, self-regulation, executive functioning and age-expected independence.

 Our educational system is designed for students to finish their education at the end of 12th grade, regardless of their level of social and emotional readiness to enter post-secondary education, work or vocational training.
 It should come as no surprise that many students diagnosed with ADHD, Asperger’s or higher-verbal autism are initially unsuccessful in college and have statistically lower graduation rates than their neurotypical peers.
 An 8-year study involving college students diagnosed with ASD showed that less than 20% had graduated or were on track to graduate.
 The statistics for students diagnosed with ADHD were slightly better than the ASD population.